DanielAgbaji/machinelearning_water_anomaly_detection/README.md

 ## About this Project

-This portfolio project is built by Daniel Agbaji's using the following TechStack:
+This portfolio project was built by Daniel Agbaji's using the following TechStack:
 - Python and related packages/libraries
 - C# / .NET services
 - SQL Server, PostgreSQL, MySQL